Paralelopipet/pybullet_multigoal_gym/README.md

 since it's under-actuated and thus makes it hard to fine-tune the simulation.
 You can use the parallel jaw gripper, which is effectively the same as the OpenAI one.

-I have implemented some goal-conditioned RL algos in my another repo, using the original Gym environment.
+There are some goal-conditioned RL algos in the another repo, using the original Gym environment.
 There are DDPG-HER, SAC-HER, and others.
-<a href="https://github.com/IanYangChina/DRL_Implementation.git" target="_blank">DRL_Implementation.</a>
+<a href="https://github.com/DSep/pybullet_multigoal_implementation.git" target="_blank">DRL_Implementation.</a>
-Expired mujoco license got me here.
-I will also retrain those agents and pose performance ASAP.

 This package also provides some harder tasks for long-horizon sparse reward robotic arm manipulation tasks on this package as well.
 All the environments have been summarised in a paper.